Admission in 2008

 Other funding

 Some other sources of funding, including visiting fellowships are listed here.
-Students from Pakistan may apply to the Pakistani Higher Education Commission
+Students from Pakistan may be able to obtain scholarships through the Pakistani Higher Education Commission

 English Language Requirements

 Test scores are grouped into 'Standard', 'Good' and 'Advanced' for UCL admission purposes.
-The Department of Biochemistry and Molecular Biology currently specifies a minimum of 'Standard'.
+The Department of Structural and Molecular Biology currently specifies a minimum of 'Standard'.

 Masters Students